π Welcome to the November 7th issue of Xvc Devlog. In the previous devlog, we began to implement Git integration. How is it going, Mr. Tortoise?

 π Congrats. ππ₯³

-π’ Iβm writing missing documentation for the crates.
+π’ Iβm writing the missing documentation for the crates.
 There are proc_macro not expanded errors all over the code.